 Kitchenmaster is committed to providing cleaning and hygiene products that meet the highest standards of performance yet do not have a high environmental impact.
-Over the past number of years some important legislation has been introduced, all of which Kitchenmaster has adhered to.
+There are regulations and policies set in place which Kitchenmaster have abided.

-It came into force on 1st June 2007 and replaces a number of European Directives and Regulations with a single system.
-It will be implemented over the next 11 years.
+REACH is an European Regulation concerning the Registration, Evaluation, Authorisation and restriction of Chemicals.
+It first came into force on 1st June 2007 and replaces a number of European Directives and Regulations with a single system.

 • To provide a high level of protection of human health and the environment from the use of chemicals.